-NU 836 Primary Care II Practicum (3)
+NU 836 Primary Care Practicum II (3)

 Application of knowledge and skills in caring for diverse patients across the lifespan in primary care and related settings as they experience more complex acute and chronic health conditions.
 Builds upon advancing skills in diagnostic reasoning, clinical decision-making, pharmacologic and non-pharmacologic therapeutics, and interdisciplinary collaboration in the provision of person- and family-centered care.
 Primary, secondary, and tertiary levels of prevention are integrated.
 Emphasis is placed on the integration of independent practice models, collaboration, and teambased care.
-Prerequisite: Admission to DNP program, NU 830, NU 832, and concurrent with NU 834.
+Prerequisite: Concurrent with NU 834.